rvemuri2/helix-frontend/README.md

 4. Go to the localhost link provided in the terminal
 5. Have fun!
 Sign in first and use the app!

+If for some reason you do not have npm or homebrew or both installed.
+Then follow this first.

+- Copy and paste this into terminal: /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" and hit enter

+- enter your password and once it finishes downloading, it will give you some additional instructions for setting up homebrew.

+- once homebrew is installed, run brew install node

+- now you can follow the setup instructions starting from run npm install